mchv/hubdive/README.md

 The application was created to *play* with the framework and several improvements could be made, for instance:

 * Use the provided HTTP client instead of the created one
 * Use the provided cache, instead of the created one
-* Use Groovy fold function instead of iterations with special case in the views

 ## Screenshots